SimonHFrost/resume/resume.md

 *   **Blacklane** - One Year (Oct 2014 - Present)

     Software Engineer
-    - Deploying Version II of blacklane.com, implementation of corporate portal
+    - Implementing Version II of blacklane.com, corporate portal
     - Working with designers, stakeholders and other development teams
     - Javascript, HAML, SASS, Ruby on Rails, Gulp, Browserify

-	At Blacklane I was one of the main engineers improving booking and sections of the website where users performed tasks daily.
-Shortly after I joined, Version II of the website was deployed where I made last minute changes related to design and functionality.

-	Afterwards I continued to make improvements and reinforcements to booking, ride overview, rating, and other static pages.
-I worked mostly with Javascript, HAML, and SASS in the front-end, and ruby in the backend.
+	Shortly after I joined Version II of the website was deployed where I helped with final changes related to design and functionality in AngularJS and Rails.
+Afterwards I continued to make improvements and reinforcements to booking, ride overview listings, ratings, and other static pages.

-	When the website was stable and effective I worked on the corporate portal which provided a set of features aimed at businesses that booked rides at a higher capacity.
+	More recently I worked on the corporate portal which provided a set of features and pages aimed at customers that booked rides at a higher capacity.
+This required constant collaboration with product managers, UX, and other engineers.

 *   **Telogis** - Two Years (Feb 2012 - Feb 2014)